Hannah Kaminsky’s Ultra-Moist Amazing Vegan Chocolate Layer Cake

 Vegan Black-Bottom Blondies from Sweet Vegan Treats

 I honestly don’t remember how I first connected with Hannah, or exactly how long ago it, though I recall the first time we met “IRL” at the amazing vegan eatery Beyond Sushi in NYC.
 That may have marked the time when she started doing food photography for me, first for my former website, VegKitchen, some of which ended up in my recent books.
-She subsequently photographed Plant Power in its entirety, and currently we’re working on a big project which I’m not at liberty to divulge yet.
+She subsequently photographed Plant Power in its entirety, and, most recently, Plant-Powered Protein.

 Vegan Pumpkin Pecan Pie from Sweet Vegan Treats